Ingested (band)

-Ingested is an English death metal and deathcore band from Manchester, formed in 2006.
-The band currently consists of vocalist Josh Davies, guitarists Sean Hynes and Andrew Virrueta, bassist Thomas O'Malley, and drummer Lyn Jeffs.
-The band has released seven studio albums, the latest being The Tide of Death and Fractured Dreams in 2024 via Metal Blade Records.
+Ingested is an English deathcore band from Manchester, formed in 2006.
+The band currently consists of guitarists Sean Hynes and Andrew Virrueta and drummer Lyn Jeffs.
+The band has released eight studio albums, the latest being Denigration in 2026 via Metal Blade Records.

 History

 Formation and early years (2006–2012)

 Formed in Manchester, England in May 2006, the group consisted of lead vocalist Jason Evans, drummer Lyn Jeffs, guitarists Sean Hynes and Sam Yates, and bassist Brad Fuller, who are all original members.
 Hynes and Jeffs formerly played in the deathcore band Annotations of an Autopsy.
 Yates, Hynes, and Evans formerly played in the death metal band Age of Suffering.

 After signing to Candlelight Records and Siege of Amida Records, Ingested released their debut album, Surpassing the Boundaries of Human Suffering, in June 2009.

 In 2010, Ingested toured Europe for the first time as part of the Bonecrusher Fest, which was headlined by The Black Dahlia Murder and supported by Carnifex, 3 Inches of Blood and the Faceless.
 Tours with bands like Annotations of an Autopsy and Martyr Defiled and festival appearances at Ghostfest and Extremefest followed.

 In 2011, Ingested released their second record, The Surreption, via Siege of Amida.